evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

 ## Overview

-Our chat applications will be extremely simple.
+Our chat applications will be extremely simple:

-Each user picks a nickname, they connect to a server through their client and then they write their messages.
-The client waits for user input and displays the messages that it receives from the server to the screen.
+Each user picks a nickname, they connect to a server through their client and then they send messages to eachother:
+- The client waits for the user to input the text of a message; it also displays the messages that it receives from the server.

-The chat server accepts incoming connections, it receives messages, and it propagates them to all the clients that are connected at that time.
+- The chat server accepts incoming connections, it receives messages, and it propagates them to all the clients that are connected.

 ![Chat application where Duffman says "Are you ready?" to Carl, Lenny and Barney.](/assets/actor-2/chat.gif)